BA (Hons) Youth & Community Work (JNC) (with Foundation Year)

 In year two you will study the values and principles of youth and community work, creative skills and group work, and develop a knowledge of safeguarding and multi-agency working.

-- Values and Principles of Youth and Community Work - Examine the core principles of youth and community work.
+- Values and Principles of Youth and Community Work (Core): Examine the core principles of youth and community work.
 Understand the values of informal education, in particular recognising and understanding anti-oppressive practice. students will start to explore and develop their professional identity.

 YEAR 3 (LEVEL 5)